 - Badass Moustache: His only depiction ever, a Mystery guidebook illustration, gives him one.

 Naga (Narga)Known to humans as the God of Light, Naga was actually the leader of the Divine Dragon tribe.
-Eons ago, the nature of the world changed, forcing dragons to take humanoid Manakete form to survive.
-The Earth Dragons, aside from Prince Medeus, refused to take Manakete form and gradually began to go insane.
+Eons ago, the nature of the world changed, forcing dragons to take humanoid Manakete forms to survive.
+The Earth Dragons, aside from Prince Medeus, refused to take Manakete forms and gradually began to go insane.
 In order to protect the fledgling human race from the raging Earth Dragons, Naga led her tribe to battle against them, eventually sealing them away with the Shield of Seals, forged from her own fang.
 Tasking Medeus to guard the seal, Naga forged from another of her fangs the holy sword Falchion.
-Some time after this, she and a few of his allies moved to give power to humans on another continent in their time of greatest need, but that is a tale for another time...Shortly after the birth of her daughter Tiki, Naga was forced to seal her away, as her great power would drive the infant child insane, leading to the destruction of the world.
+Some time after this, she and a few of his allies moved to give power to humans on the Jugdral continent in their time of greatest need, but that is a tale for another time....Shortly after the birth of her daughter Tiki, Naga was forced to seal her away, as her great power would drive the infant child insane, leading to the destruction of the world.
 Afterwards, Naga passed away, entrusting fellow Divine Dragon tribesman Gotoh to watch over the world in her place.
 While the exact details are unknown, she has seemingly reincarnated as the Manakete Nagi in an alternate dimension.

 For Naga's tropes, see her section here.